 If your business is in need of a communication platform to facilitate remote work, know that there are tons of providers on the market!
 You are not limited to just RingCentral and Zoom.
 Compare some additional VoIP providers who also provide audio, video, and live chat functions:

 Here at 360Connect, we specialize in helping businesses find the perfect VoIP solution for their business needs.
-We can match you with providers that fit your specific needs and give you free price quotes - get started here.
+We can match you with providers that fit your specific needs and give you free price quotes.